 In 2020, TI designed and delivered a module on Local Economic and Social development (LESD) in conflict and fragile countries.

 Folke Bernadotte Academy: Course on Reintegration for the UN Mission in Colombia

 TI conducted this course aimed at identifying fundamental elements of the Integrated DDR Standards with emphasis on reintegration, to familiarise themselves with current discussions related to community-based reintegration and reintegration and community security, taking into account the UNVMC mandate.
 Its objective was to identify international cases of reintegration support with emphasis on verification tasks, including related challenges and lessons learned, to familiarise themselves with verification methodologies and understand the roles played by missions, agencies and the international community in general and to adapt the international experience in this area to the key elements of the Colombian process.

-TI conducted a 5-day training course for UNOAC with the intention to strengthen staff capabilities to manage projects along principles of results-based management, as well as fund raising, writing proposals and donor relations.
+TI conducted a 5-day training course for UNOAC in New York with the intention to strengthen staff capabilities to manage projects along principles of results-based management, as well as fund raising, writing proposals and donor relations.

 In 2018, TI and The Hague academy designed and delivered a new joint course on Conflict, Rule of Law & Local Security which explores how to increase community security in countries or regions where security is weak as a result of past or ongoing violent conflict.
 TI delivered several modules and designed and implemented a simulation exercise of one day.